hitlabmodv2/WEB_INFO_ANIME/replit.md

   - Clean, modern design with gradient effects and hover animations
   - Shows accurate counts including zero values for types not present in current season
   - All data updates dynamically from MyAnimeList API via Jikan
+  - **Icon Fix**: Fixed MOVIE (🎬) and SPECIAL (⭐) icons by using uppercase type keys consistently
+  - Counts are calculated from current page data to avoid API rate limiting
   - Helps users quickly see distribution of anime types for the current season

 - **Real-Time Total Counts & Pagination Info** (v2.3): Enhanced data visibility with live statistics